QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/cracking/john.md

 <div class="row row-cols-md-2"><div>

-Some users are using a key instead of a password while connecting to a server via [SSH](/operating-systems/networking/protocols/ssh.md), because, as long as the key is not leaked, it's more secure than sending credentials.
+Some users use a key instead of a password while connecting to a server via [SSH](/operating-systems/networking/protocols/ssh.md), because, as long as the key is not leaked, it's more secure than sending credentials.

 ```shell!
 $ ssh login@ip -i /path/to/id_rsa